Winter Roof Problems (& How to Fix Them)

 An ice dam

 The best way to remove an ice dam is to schedule professional removal services.
-Reputable contractors will use a slow melt technique with a steam machine that dissolves the ice dam without damaging the roof.
+Reputable contractors use a slow-melt technique with a steam machine to dissolve the ice dam without damaging the roof.

 While it may be tempting, never use a hammer or chisel, which is a great method for damaging your shingles.
 We also don’t recommend using a blow torch.
 Most of the time, it’s not a good idea to play with fire.